jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 ### 167 Power of court to prohibit publication of person’s name or affairs
 (1) On any appeal under section 162, a District Court may, if in the court’s opinion it is proper to do so having regard to the interests of any person and to the public interest, make an order prohibiting the publication of the name or particulars of the affairs of any person.
-(2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.

 ### 168 Decision to continue in force pending appeal
 Subject to any order of the court, every decision, direction, or order of the Board or the Registrar against which an appeal is lodged under section 162 continues in force and has effect according to its tenor pending the determination of the appeal.

 ### 169 Appeal on question of law
-(1) If, in respect of any appeal under section 162, the Board or the Registrar or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the Registrar or the appellant may appeal to the High Court by way of case stated for the opinion of that court on the question of law only.
+(1) If, in respect of any appeal under section 162, the Board or the Registrar or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the Registrar or the appellant may appeal to the High Court on the question of law only.
 (2) Every appeal under this section must be heard and determined in accordance with rules of court.
-(3) However, Part 4 of the Summary Proceedings Act 1957 (including the other provisions of that Act which are applied in that Part), so far as it relates to appeals by way of case stated on questions of law only, applies, so far as it is applicable and with all necessary modifications, to every appeal under this section.
+(3) Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

 ### Subpart 3 — Miscellaneous provisions, consequential amendments, and repeals